-Today, most of the AI in manufacturing concerns tools used for measurement, nondestructive testing (NDT), and other processes.
+Today, most of the AI in the manufacturing industry is used for measurement, nondestructive testing (NDT), and other processes.
 AI is assisting in the design of products, but fabrication is still in the early stages of AI adoption.
 Machine tools remain relatively dumb.
 Automated shop tooling is in the news, but many of the world’s factories continue to rely on older equipment, often with only a mechanical or limited digital interface.

 Newer fabrication systems have screens—human-computer interfaces and electronic sensors to provide feedback on raw material supply, system status, power consumption, and many other factors.
-You can visualize what you’re doing, either on a computer screen or on the machine.
+People can visualize what they’re doing, either on a computer screen or on the machine.
 The way forward is becoming clear, as is the range of scenarios for how AI is used in manufacturing.

 The nearer-term scenarios include monitoring the machining process in real time and monitoring status inputs like tool wear.
 Such applications fall under the heading of “predictive maintenance.”
-It’s an obvious opportunity for AI: algorithms that consume continuous streams of data from sensors, find meaningful patterns, and apply analytics to predict problems and alert maintenance teams to resolve them before they happen.
+It’s an obvious opportunity for AI: Algorithms that consume continuous streams of data from sensors find meaningful patterns and apply analytics to predict problems and alert maintenance teams to resolve them before they happen.
 Sensors inside the machine can monitor that something’s happening.
-It could be an acoustic sensor listening to hear the belts or gears starting to wear out, or it could be a sensor monitoring the wear of the tool.
+It could be an acoustic sensor listening for the belts or gears starting to wear out, or it could be a sensor monitoring the wear of the tool.
 That information would be linked to an analytic model that could predict how much life is left in that tool.